Uranoscopus brunneus: Distribution and habitat

 The genus Uranoscopus is distributed in the Indo-West Pacific, the eastern Atlantic, and the Mediterranean and Black Sea.
 Uranoscopus brunneus can be found in Papua New Guinea (New Britain), Philippines, and Indonesia.

 The species can be found on soft bottoms of lower continental shelf; known depth range 315−625 m.

 Etymology

 “Brunneus” (Latin) means brown; the name refers to the overall brown color of the species, and especially to its brown pectoral fin membranes.
 Uranoscopus is from the Greek, ouranos, "sky" and skopein, "to watch".

 Life cycle

-The stargazer lays small, transparent eggs on the bottom of the bay.
+The stargazer lays small, transparent eggs.
 These eggs float to the surface after they are released.
 They hatch into larvae and grow up to 6–7 mm (0.24–0.28 in).
-They slowly become dark in color and develop the electrical organs from eye muscles when they are 12–15 mm (0.5–0.6 in).
 After this they swim to the bottom and grow into adults.